arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

-# COMP 150 Lab 7 - Pillars of OOP 1
+# Object-Oriented Programming - Pillars of OOP 1

 In this lab:

 * Polymorphism again
-* Abstraction via `interface`
+* Abstraction and inheritance via `interface` implementations
-* Overriding again
+* Overriding
-* Encapsulation again
+* Encapsulation
+* Inheritance via extending interfaces
+* `default` methods and multiple inheritance

 The **Pillars of Object Oriented Programming** are **polymorphism**, **inheritance**, **abstraction** and **encapsulation**.
 We will be talking about each of these conceptually and as they appear in Java.